grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy moved through the boat back up towards the control room.
 She found Gregory and Bastian crawling into their bunks in crew quarters having been released from control duty by Hemi.
 Their eyes were slitted and bleary and there was no grace in their attempt to climb into their racks.

-"Come'on, you can't sleep yet.
+"Come'on, you can't fucking sleep yet.
 Get some coffee and then go find some portable bilge pumps.
 We need to get this boat pumped out, or you'll never wake up from your little fucking naps."

 She left them groaning and headed to the galley, thinking coffee sounded like a good idea.
-There was a tin cup sitting upside down in the drying rack.
+There was a metal cup sitting upside down in the drying rack.
 It was one of those blue tin cups with the white flecks.
 The outside of it had been dipped in rubber for use on submarines.
 Even when well-washed, the cups always added a particular piquant of metal and petroleum to the coffee.
 The one in the dish rack was relatively clean, just retaining the usual semi-permanent coffee stains.

 The coffee in the pot had been on the warmer for hours.
 Maybe days.
 She poured it into her cup and added a couple of scoops of sugar.
 The taste was foul, like what she always imagined "sweet crude" must taste like.
-Her tastebuds rebelled, but the rest of her body knew better, and she felt an immediate wash of relief from the fatigue beginning to plague her.
+Her taste buds rebelled, but the rest of her body knew better, and she felt an immediate wash of relief from the fatigue beginning to plague her.

-There situation was dire.
-They were still terribly unlikely to survive this.
+Their situation was dire.
 If being flooded and bottomed had been the worst thing that happened today, she would have been upset.
-But somehow the relative safety they had now compared to where they had been an hour before --- when they were slowly sinking over a bottomless hole --- made her feel surprisingly relaxed.
+But somehow their relative safety now compared to where they had been an hour before --- when they were slowly sinking over a bottomless hole --- made Percy feel surprisingly relaxed.
 Relaxed enough to enjoy a cup of burnt coffee at least.

 [//]: # (### Percy talks to Hemi about surviving their immediate futures)

 Percy found another relatively clean tin cup behind the rails of the dish cabinet and filled it with coffee.
 She brought it to Hemi at the navigation station.

-Hemi took the cup and held it to his lips blowing the burnt smell off the surface.
+Hemi took the cup and held it to his lips blowing the acid smell off the surface.
 His glasses steamed up.
 "Does Chips have a handle on the leak?"

 "Eh.
-It's deep under water in the hold now.
+It's fucking deep under water in the hold now.
 She's going to have to dive down there to weld it."

 "Unpleasant."

 "That's one fucking word for it."

-"Even if we get it sealed," said Hemi, "even if we can manage to pump out, even if we get to the surface, it doesn't look good.
-That chart says we're _nowhere_ right now, and we have no fuel or battery remaining to speak of."
+"Even if we get it sealed," said Hemi, "even if we can manage to pump out, even if we get to the surface, things do not look good.
+I looked at the chart, and we are nowhere right now.
+And we have no fuel or battery remaining to speak of."

-"Still'd rather be nowhere on the surface than sunk on the bottom of somewhere --- in this case that 'somewhere' being a rarely-charted and never-visited undersea mountain."
+"Still'd rather be nowhere on the surface than sunk on the bottom of somewhere --- in this case that 'somewhere' being a fucking rarely-charted and never-visited undersea mountain."

-"I'm just trying to get ahead of the problem.
-We're in a situation where we need to overcome a whole series of challenges, each in their particular order.
-It would be an ignorant move to not think ahead."
+"We are in a situation where we need to overcome a whole series of challenges, each in their particular order.
+I am just trying to get ahead of the problem."

-"And you think I'm being ignorant?
-I'm tasking you with doing the thinking-ahead Hemi.
+"OK Hemi, you do the fucking thinking ahead.
 You let me know if I'm not considering something that impacts our future survivability.
-But otherwise I need to focus on surviving our situation right now.
+Otherwise, I need to focus on surviving our situation right now.
 And that currently means getting some of this foul black water out of my boat.
 Right?"

 Hemi nodded.